cesanta/mongoose/docs/Embed.md

 empty in our example, and message body `Hello world!\n`.
 Note that reply line is ended with `\r\n`, and HTTP headers are also ended with `\r\n`.

+Below is the list of compilation flags that enable or disable certain features.
+By default, some features are enabled, and could be disabled by setting appropriate `NO_*` flag.
+Features that are disabled by default could be enabled by setting appropriate `USE_*` flag.
+Bare bones Mongoose is quite small, about 30 kilobytes compiled x86 code.
+Each feature adds couple of kilobytes to the executable size, and some runtime penalty.

+    -DNO_AUTH         Disable MD5 authorization support
+    -DNO_CGI          Disable CGI support
+    -DNO_DAV          Disable WebDAV support (PUT, DELETE, MKCOL, PROPFIND) -DNO_DIRECTORY_LISTING  Disable directory listing
+    -DNO_LOGGING      Disable access/error logging
+    -DNO_WEBSOCKET    Disable WebSocket support

+    -DUSE_IPV6        Enable IPv6 support
+    -DUSE_LUA         Enable Lua scripting
+    -DUSE_LUA_SQLITE3 Enable sqlite3 binding for Lua
+    -DUSE_SSL         Enable SSL

 Mongoose source code contains a well-commented example code, listed below:

    * [hello.c](https://github.com/cesanta/mongoose/blob/master/examples/hello.c)